SEB-10-Bahrain/seb-installfest-early-2024/ubuntu/README.md

 Enter **`Y`** when prompted to continue.

-## Handling errors 💔
+### Handling errors 💔

 After running the `sudo add-apt-repository ppa:git-core/ppa` command above, you may encounter an `HTTPError`.
 If you do, ensure that your system date and time are correct, then try the same command again.
 If this does not resolve your issue, reach out to your Installfest point of contact for assistance!

-## Git config
+### Git config

-With Git installed, we can now make some configuration changes to it so that we can use it more effectively.
+With Git installed, we can now make some configuration changes to make it a more effective tool.
 Complete all of the following configuration steps.

 Use the below command to add a user name to Git, which will be used to identify your commits.
 Replace `User Name` with a name of your choice.
 Make sure you leave the quotes surrounding your username.
 Keep the name somewhat professional, or just use your name - this will be used to identify your commits on GitHub.
 There will not be any output from this command.